 With Oscar night growing closer, we took a look back at our favorite wedding-worthy Oscar dresses ever to grace the Academy Awards red carpet.
-From Audrey and Grace to Penelope and Reese, we've got show-stopping Hollywood glamour to inspire every bride!
+From Audrey and Grace to Penelope and Lupita, here are the most show-stopping, Hollywood looks to inspire every bride.

 Audrey Hepburn in Givenchy, 1954

 Was Audrey Hepburn ever not setting trends?
-Then a young ingenue, Hepburn took the home the Best Actress statue for her role in Roman Holiday, and did so in gorgeous bridal style.
-Hepburn chose an Hubert de Givenchy-designed (naturally) tea-length beige gown embroidered with a floral pattern and accented with a thin belt to show-case her tiny waist.
-Brides have been taking inspiration ever since.
+In 1954, Hepburn took home the Best Actress statue for her role in Roman Holiday while wearing a gorgeous bridal style.
+The actress chose a Hubert de Givenchy tea-length beige gown, embroidered with a floral pattern and accented with a thin belt.

 Grace Kelly in Edith Head, 1955

-Everyone has their favorites when it comes to designers, and Grace Kelly's was Edith Head.
-Head famously designed Princess Grace's wedding dress and was a regular on the actress's red carpet rotation.
-To pick up her Best Actress Oscar in 1955 for The Country Girl, Grace Kelly chose a pale blue straight-necked satin column dress by Head.
-While the color might not scream bride, the style (not to mention the elbow-length gloves) certainly set bridal trends.
+Everyone has their favorites when it comes to designers, and Grace Kelly was known to always sport an ensemble by Edith Head (the designer also famously created Princess Grace's wedding dress).
+To pick up her Best Actress Oscar in 1955, for her role in The Country Girl, Kelly chose a pale blue satin column dress by Head.
+While the color might not scream bridal, the style (not to mention the elbow-length gloves) certainly set wedding fashion trends.

-We'll let Angelia Huston do the talking about the gorgeous Halston dress she chose to accompany Jack Nicholson to the 1975 Academy Awards: "Well, let's start with my dress: It was Halston, pale beige with pink iridescent sequins, like fish scales — sort of a mermaid dress.
+To accompany Jack Nicholson to the 1975 Academy Awards, Anjelica Huston wore a statement-making Halston number that still remains iconic today.
+"Well, let's start with my dress: It was Halston, pale beige with pink iridescent sequins, like fish scales—sort of a mermaid dress.
 Even though I worked as a Halston model, I had gotten this dress at Neiman Marcus.
-The awards were on Friday, and [I bought it] on Wednesday," Huston recently shared with Violet Grey.
+The awards were on Friday, and [I bought it] on Wednesday," Huston once shared with Violet Grey.

 Gwyneth Paltrow in Ralph Lauren, 1999

 So many Gwyneth Paltrow Oscar looks, so little time.
-While we could call Gwyneth's 2012 caped Tom Ford white gown the most modern wedding dress to hit the Oscars red carpet, the actress's pale pink Ralph Lauren gown is a classic.
-The simply tailored dress was perfect inspiration for 1999 brides the world over.
-And dare we say we spotted this gown's twin on the Amsale runway?
-See for yourself.
+While we could call Gwyneth's 2012 caped Tom Ford white gown the most modern wedding dress to hit the Oscars red carpet, the actress's bubblegum-pink Ralph Lauren gown is also a classic.
+The simply tailored dress was the perfect inspiration for 1999 brides and has since inspired several bridal designers to replicate the look.

 Charlize Theron in Gucci, 2004

 She had been part of the Hollywood circuit for a while, but 2004 was Charlize Theron's star-making year.
-To accept that statue for Best Actress in Monster, Theron chose a golden metallic Gucci gown, that paired with 1920s inspired finger waves, made her a red carpet maven for the history books.
+To accept that statue for Best Actress in Monster, Theron chose a golden metallic Gucci gown paired with 1920s-inspired finger waves, that made her a red carpet maven for the history books.

 Angelina Jolie in Marc Bouwer, 2004

-Before she was Mrs. Smith (or Mrs. Pitt), Angelina Jolie turned heads with her vixen-meets-Hollywood style.
-Clad in a satin Marc Bouwer halter gown (perfectly accessorized with a statement making H.Stern necklace), Jolie was equal parts Greek goddess and vixen.
+Before she was Mrs. Smith, Angelina Jolie turned heads with her vixen-meets-Hollywood style.
+Clad in a satin Marc Bouwer halter gown (perfectly accessorized with a statement-making H.Stern necklace), Jolie was equal parts Greek goddess and glamour queen.
 No blood vials in sight.

 Gisele Bündchen in Christian Dior, 2005

-Have bohemian brides ever had a better inspiration photo than Gisele Bundchen with Leonardo Dicaprio (sorry Tom Brady) at the 2005 Oscars?
-The supermodel's strapless, gold-embroidered Christian Dior gown — complimented with cascading beach waves and a glowing tan — was the ideal look for a bohemian beach wedding, no flower crown needed.
+Bohemian brides should turn to Gisele Bundchen's 2005 Oscar appearance.
+The supermodel's strapless, gold-embroidered Christian Dior gown—that complemented her cascading beach waves and a glowing tan—was the ideal look for a boho beach wedding (no flower crown needed).